yuanmai/swank-clojure/README.md

 include it as a test-scoped dependency; it must be compile-scoped.
 You also cannot change the port from Maven; it's hard-coded to 4005.

-Put this in your Emacs configuration to get syntax highlighting in the slime repl:

-    (add-hook 'slime-repl-mode-hook 'clojure-mode-font-lock-setup)

 ### Embedding

 You can embed Swank Clojure in your project, start the server from